 Lastly, the designer defines fashion as something we consume and style as something we are.
 A style is something we use to identify ourselves, to tell others the story of who we really are.
 And this is what One & Only does since each piece is recycled and given a new life.
 Consequently, those who wear these unique pieces get to represent themselves and not a company.

 First of all, the show began with a short creative video highlighting some of the pieces in a behind-the-scenes manner.
-This gave us a clear idea of the brand’s vibe.
+This gave us a clear idea of the brand’s culture.
 Theo then took the stage and shared his vision with the audience.
 He was very grateful for the team which helped put the show together and was clearly moved by the turnout – it looked like a full house to me!

 Later, the models walked out to the live music of artist Jay Scøtt.
 With his amazing voice and impressive guitar chops, he set a great mood for the show.
 Furthermore, the models were all unique and did not conform to the extreme runway standards the fashion industry has been imposing for ages.
 As a result, it made us feel like these clothes were made for all of us.
 The 60 pieces were varied: some colorful some somber, some structural and some flowing.
 With such variety, it is easy to spot pieces that you personally identify with!